fuzzysabi/fuzzysabi.github.io/bread.md

 ---

 # Bread Recipes
-All breads have a similar theme, called baker's percentages (BP).
-The weight of the flour is 100%, and everything else is calculated from there.
-This makes it much easier to scale the recipe to any size you want.
-I'll keep updating as I go along, with tables and other recipes.
-Sourdough is odd, since it's floud *and* water, so since I use 100% hydration half of it's weight is added as the total weight of flour and/or water to calculate the hydration, and the ratio of sourdough is still referenced as the total weight of flour.
-It's a little circular, but it still produces good bread.
 For sourdough recipes, use commercial yeast for a more predictable (faster) rise, and adjust for the heat of the kitchen.
 If it's winter, add a bit more.

-### **Wheat molasses Sourdough 1100g/loaf, 2 loaves**
+## **Wheat molasses Sourdough 1100g/loaf, 2 loaves**

 |Ingredient     |Weight| BP|
 |---|---|---|